paulbarto123/DTS---Homework-3-JS/README.md

 # About the Project
-    This Project is a simple project that making simple temperature converter and also we can change the website background with whatever color that we wanted to use inside backgroung color input.
+    This Project is a simple project that making simple temperature converter and also we can change the website background with whatever color that we wanted to use inside background color input.
     We make a simple unit testing with a JestJs which we can see the result below.

 ##  Project Preview